 - Additional therapies that may be offered in Maine drug rehab programs include:

 - Adventure therapy

 - Equine therapy

 When used in combination with psychotherapies as part of a comprehensive addiction treatment plan, these therapies can boost a person’s self-confidence, improve relapse-prevention skills and develop vital interpersonal skills.

-These and other therapies are sometimes paired with medications to prevent withdrawal, discourage substance use and decrease the risk of relapse, an approach known as medication-assisted treatment.
-Suboxone and methadone are used in this way for individuals who are working to stay abstinent from opioid drugs like heroin, fentanyl and prescription painkillers.
+These and other therapies are sometimes paired with medications to prevent withdrawal, discourage substance use and decrease the risk of relapse, an approach is known as medication-assisted treatment.
+Suboxone and methadone are used in this way for individuals who are working to stay abstinent from opioid drugs like heroin, fentanyl, and prescription painkillers.
 Disulfiram (Antabuse) and naltrexone (Vivitrol) may be used to decrease the likelihood of an alcohol relapse.

 How To Pay For Maine Drug And Alcohol Addiction Treatment

-For some individuals and families in Maine, cost is an issue that prevents them from seeking the help they need.
+For some individuals and families in Maine, the cost is an issue that prevents them from seeking the help they need.
 What some may not know is that multiple addiction treatment payment options are often available.

 If a person has health insurance, their benefits may cover drug rehab, often including drug and alcohol detoxification services.
 They can call the number on the back of their insurance card or contact an addiction treatment specialist to verify health insurance benefits.
-Researching copays, coinsurance and deductibles allows preparation for any remainder not covered by insurance.
+Researching copays, coinsurance and deductibles allow preparation for any remainder not covered by insurance.